-EAH did not lose control over Eve since it holds approximately 90.2% of Eve Holding's outstanding shares of common stock as of immediately after the Closing.
+EAH did not lose control over Eve as a result of the Closing because EAH held approximately90% of Eve's shares immediately after the Closing.
 Therefore, the transaction did not result in a change in control that would otherwise necessitate business combination accounting.
-See Note 14 below.